SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 It is also possible that an author makes the in-progress exposition content visible to specific groups of users, before publication.
 This is done by using the [share option](#share "share options in the RC").
 Since sharing in this manner is not an official publication, shared expositions can be unshared (made private again), and will appear on the author's profile and not in the portal feed.

-## Portal Exposition Workflow
+### Publication or "connecting to" a portal to make expositions visible

-There are two major methods of making an exposition part of a portal.
-The one we discussing here is __publication__, which follows a controlled, peer reviewed journal-like methodology.
+There are two methods of making an exposition part of a portal.
+The most commonly used is __publication__, which follows a controlled, peer reviewed journal-like methodology.
 The exposition contents are locked during periods of review and reviewers have an overview page in the RC of expositions they need to review.
-The goal of such a workflow is a static online publication in the portal that cannot be edited again.
+The goal of such a workflow is a static online publication with a DOI in the portal that cannot be edited again.

-The RC also allows for a more informal connection to the portal, this is known as __"connecting to"__ a portal, where the exposition is connected to the portal, but remains editable.
-No review or control takes place, and the author can change content of such an exposition after the connection has been made.
+The RC also allows for a more informal connection to the portal, this is known as __"connecting to"__ a portal, where the exposition is connected to the portal, becomes visible in its feed, but its contents remains editable.
+No review workflow is provided, and the author can still change content of such an exposition (or even remove it altogether) after the connection has been made.
 The "connecting to" workflow is described [here](#connecting-to-tutorial).

 Below is a diagram of review, "connecting to" and sharing of expositions: